aimeos/aimeos-docs/src/frontend/html/create-subparts.md

-Each core component can be divided into one or more subparts which are implemented as HTML clients themselves and they can contain several subparts as well.
+Each core component can be divided into one or more subparts which are implemented as HTML clients themselves, and they can contain several subparts as well.
 This article focuses on creating a new HTML client subpart that can be added via configuration between any existing subparts.

 # Component, level and name

 Please keep in mind that a **subpart is written for a specific component and for a certain level** inside the tree structure.
 I.e. you can't use a subpart written for one component in another one or move the subpart up and down in the hierarchy solely by configuration.

-The existing components are located in the [client/html/src/Client/Html/](https://github.com/aimeos/ai-client-html/tree/master/client/html/src/Client/Html) directory and grouped together with similar compenents, e.g. the "Catalog" directory contains all compentents used for the product presentation, among others also the catalog detail component.
+The existing components are located in the [client/html/src/Client/Html/](https://github.com/aimeos/ai-client-html/tree/master/client/html/src/Client/Html) directory and grouped together with similar components, e.g. the "Catalog" directory contains all components used for the product presentation, among others also the catalog detail component.
 Let's see what this component consists of:

 ![Catalog detail subparts](Core-catalog-detail-layout.png)